 This initially led to a shift from southern Europe to the north of the continent.
 But it did not stop there.
 Wood was not the end point of the use of energy resources.
 Coal eventually led to a major advantage for northwestern European countries over southern European and Mediterranean countries.
 This advantage that coal brought to trade in northern Europe was significant.
 Two countries that benefited most from the growth of fossil fuels, particularly coal, were the United Kingdom and Germany.
 Both nations had significant coal reserves.

-3. The coal age has changed the face of Germany.
-But by the same token, Germany has changed the coal age.
+3. The coal age changed the face of Germany and shaped the landscapes of East and West.
+But by the same token, Germany changed the coal age and tied its fate to coal.
+Germany has made better use of energy resources.

 Coal has played a central role in Germany’s economic development.
 It has also made a major contribution to the economic development of Europe.
 The arrival of coal dramatically changed Germany’s fortunes.
 It was the first time that Germany had a dense, energy-rich resource to drive its own industrialization.
-Germany slacked mineral resources, especially iron ore.
-Among all the other things that played a role in German industrialization, coal mining, especially the vast anthracite deposits of the Ruhr, happened to tip the scales in Germany’s favor.
+Germany lacked, or to be more precise, slacked mineral resources, especially iron ore.
+Among all the other things that played a role in German industrialization, coal mining, especially the vast anthracite deposits of the Ruhr, tipped the scales in Germany’s favor.

 This energy wealth formed the basis of German prosperity.
 German coal deposits allowed for economic development and economies of scale.
-The geography of the Mediterranean region did not allow the same industrialization.
+The geography of the Mediterranean region did not allow for the same level of industrialization.
+Comparable coal reserves were not available.

 German industry found better ways to exploit fossil fuel reserves.
 German industrialists not only improved their ability to exploit coal mines and coal seams.
 The pace at which technological progress progressed led to greater energy efficiency.
 The pace quickened.
 The pace at which technical progress led to greater energy efficiency accelerated, as did the use of energy resources, as energy demand grew almost exponentially.
 This made German industry even more dependent on a continuous supply not only of energy sources but also of mineral raw materials, which had to be brought in from abroad.

 It became increasingly difficult to tap new coal seams rich in carbon.
+The same was true for mineral ores.
 The ore grades declined.
 It became necessary to import more and more ores.
 This meant that the ongoing industrialization could only be financed through economies of scale.
 As fate would have it, new export markets were needed.

 4. The oil age dawned and everything changed.